Yueyue07/kal_academy_algorithm/week_4_05.14/homework.md

 'abcdef'.permute('fedcab');
 ```

-#### 3.

-Write a method to replace all spaces in a string with ‘%20’.
+#### 3.Write a method to replace all spaces in a string with ‘%20’.

 Example